squidfunk/mkdocs-material/docs/getting-started.md

 ### More advanced customization

-If you want to change the colors or general appearance of the Material theme, see [this article](customization.md) for more information on advanced customization.
+If you want to change the general appearance of the Material theme, see [this article](customization.md) for more information on advanced customization.

 ## Extensions